gethop-dev/pubsub/README.md

 user>
 ```

-Now that we have all pieces in place, we can init the `:magnet.pubsub/amqp` Integrant key to get a PubSubAMQPClient:
+Now that we have all pieces in place, we can initialize the `:magnet.pubsub/amqp` Integrant key to get a PubSubAMQPClient record:

 ``` clojure
 user> (def amqp (ig/init-key :magnet.pubsub/amqp config))